Tech Duel

 What is the hidden cost teams discover with Vercel after 6 months?

 Per-seat billing surprises grow teams who add contractors, designers, or QA engineers who need preview deployment access.
 Every collaborator with any permission level counts as a $20/month paid seat.
 A 5-person team that adds 4 temporary collaborators over two sprints can see their bill jump by $80/month without any new features being shipped.
-Plan your collaborator model before committing to Vercel Pro.
+This is now a sharper argument for Netlify specifically: its March 2026 flat-fee Pro plan has unlimited seats, so the exact scenario described here simply doesn't happen there.
+Plan your collaborator model before committing to Vercel Pro, or consider whether Netlify's newer pricing removes the need to plan around it at all.

 Can I use Netlify for a Next.js project?